mgaliar/minimega/src/index.md

 Use "phenix [command] --help" for more information about a command.
 ```

+It is possible to specify values for all of the global flags listed above using a configuration file.
 <br>

 Further documentation on the above can be found at: